rocha-n/BDA-FinalProject/README.md

 Once we will have passed this data consiliation phase, we will be able to find if there is a correlation between solar radiance and the whine appreciation.
 We will also be able to potentially map a whine to a region, based on its ranking (and potentially other parameters), using machine learning.

-We will see alos in witch country the pinot noir is the best for exemple
+We will see alos in witch country the pinot noir is the best for exemple.

+Also, this data will allow us to answer to the following questions:
+1 - What is the solar irradiation corellation with the appreciation score?
+2 - Is there a correlation between the price of the wine and the appreciation score?
+3 - What are the most appreciated grapes types?

 ## Data description
 We used two datasets for this project.